csells/go_router/README.md

 ```

 Or, if you're using [the provider package](https://pub.dev/packages/provider),
-it comes with built in support for re-building a `Widget` when a
+it comes with built-in support for re-building a `Widget` when a
 `ChangeNotifier` changes with a type that is much more clearly suited for the
 purpose.